lalebdi/JavaScriptDataScrutures/README.md

 4. Divide and Conquer:<br>
     This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.
 This is great for time complexity.
 Used in arrays, strings, linkedlist and tries.<br>
-    So, you start in the middle and see if the value is less or more than the middle and repeat.
+    So, you start in the middle and see if the value is less or more than the middle and repeat.<br>